saucelabs/sauce-docs/docs/api-testing/use-cases/working-with-headers.md

 <img src={useBaseUrl('/img/api-testing/multi-if-cond.png')} alt="Using multiple if conditions" width="600"/>

-In code view it looks like the below:
+In Code view, it looks like this:

 ```yaml
 - id: if